bdnorris/DES-340/projects/project03.md

 ## Objectives

-*   Further practice designing user-interfaces/web layouts in Photoshop/Illustrator
+*   Further practice designing user-interfaces/web layouts using specified web design software.
 *   Applying the design of typographic hierarchies for the screen to some more specific content.
 *   Create examples for discussion on what constitutes good/better user interface design patterns.